I was the one who felt blue after watching today's movies.

 The conclusion of this movie is really a downer.
 What I guess is supposed to be a happy ending for two characters doesn't score very high on the pleasure scale because what comes immediately before it is too overwhelmingly sad.
 It almost completely spoils the movie.

 McGraw is the only country singer in the movie, but he doesn't sing.
 That's fine.
 I don't know if he's good anyway.
-If you really love Paltrow or McGraw or country music, then you might want to see Country Strong, but I don't recommend it.
+If you really love Paltrow or McGraw or country music, then you might want to see Country Strong

 Part of the time I was bored; part of the time I was depressed.